 On weekends, my parents, brother, and I would visit my grandparents in northern Michigan.
 They lived on a lake, where we’d fish in summer and play on the ice in winter.
-We called the surrounding area the Deep Dark Woods, though they were wondrous and welcoming.
-I’d walk around collecting acorns, putting them all in a ziplock bag my grandmother gave me.
+We called the surrounding area the “Deep Dark Woods,” though they were wondrous and welcoming.
+I’d walk around collecting acorns, putting them all in a Ziploc bag my grandmother gave me.
 Back home, I’d dump them out, play with them, then return them to their bag for later—my own little treasures.

 When it came time for college, I followed in my brother’s footsteps and attended Michigan State University, a Big Ten school notorious for its athletics and fraternity/sorority scene.
-I roomed with my best friend from high school, Anne, who already knew she wanted to major in political science and move to Washington, DC after graduation.
+I roomed with my best friend from high school, Anne, who already knew she wanted to major in political science and move to Washington, D.C. after graduation.
 I didn’t have a clear sense of what I wanted to be when I grew up.
 My brother had majored in business, so I did the same, though I didn’t really have any true motivation.
 I wasn’t passionate about it, and that lack of pride and confidence in what I was doing felt like a heavier weight each year I carried it with me.
 Any time I was asked “What’s your major?”
 I hated trying to fake my way into a good reason for why I’d chosen business.

 Between classes, I worked.
 For a while I was a student ID checker and dishwasher in the dorm cafeteria.
-Then I became a sandwich-maker at Blimpie Subs, then moved on up to kitchen prep and cook at a Mongolian BBQ restaurant.
-I wanted to be a server but first had to climb the ranks, which included dressing up as the restaurant’s mascot.
+Then I became a sandwich maker at a Blimpie sub shop, then moved on up to kitchen prep and cook at a Mongolian BBQ restaurant.
+I wanted to be a server, but first had to climb the ranks, which included dressing up as the restaurant’s mascot.
 After one too many days sweating in my costume at the edge of the parking lot, I decided it was time to quit.
-Eventually I landed a server position at a local Chi-Chi’s, the Mexican food chain, where I developed a rapport with the regulars, who racked up higher tabs (and higher tips) with drinking.
+Eventually I landed a server position at the local Chi-Chi’s, the Mexican food chain, where I developed a rapport with the regulars, who racked up higher tabs (and higher tips) as they drank.

 As graduation approached, I somewhat hastily added a minor in Human Resources.
-The reality of facing the “real world” was on the horizon, and I didn’t have a clue of what I was going to do with my business degree once I was out there.
-Human resources seemed somewhat interesting— at least it involved humans, as opposed to the world of numbers and data I had been immersed in with my business classes.
+The reality of facing the “real world” was on the horizon, and I didn’t have a clue about what I was going to do with my business degree once I was out there.
+Human resources seemed somewhat interesting; at least it involved humans, as opposed to the world of numbers and data I had been immersed in with my business classes.

 It was never discussed at home, but I got the feeling that my future was supposed to look something like: graduate from a good college, work a steady job, get married, and “settle down.”
 Where was the fun part?
 I’d rather go back to the Deep Dark Woods and collect acorns.
 But I carried on that path, taking steps that I thought were supposed to lead me to happiness.

-When I graduated, I moved in with my boyfriend who had a summer job working in landscaping while I—after months of sending out dozens of applications—started a job working at a small, privately-owned staffing company.
-My boss was erratic and once screamed at me for giving someone’s paycheck to his mom instead of directly to the employee.
+When I graduated, I moved in with my boyfriend who had a summer job working in landscaping, while I, after months of sending out dozens of applications, started a job working at a small, privately owned staffing company.
+My boss was erratic and once screamed at me for giving someone’s paycheck to their mom instead of directly to the employee.
 She told me her boss would have thrown an ashtray at her head for such reckless behavior.
 That job didn’t last long.